 Join us on Saturday, September 12th.
 You are invited to participate in the Day of Resilience commemoration and ribbon cutting of the Harriet Tubman Pavilion at the Harriet’s Take My Hand mural.
 Wear your comfortable shoes.
 This event is $1 to attend, with an opportunity to give more in support of the Harriet Tubman Summit and its mission.

-Join us Saturday, September 26 at 2:00-4pm at Chesapeake College at 418 Race St. for a lecture by Dr. Edda L. Fields-Black, Pulitzer Prize-winning author of COMBEE: Harriet Tubman, the Combahee River Raid, and Black Freedom During the Civil War.
+Join us Saturday, September 26 at 1:30pm-2:30pm at the Packing House at 411 Dorchester Ave for a lecture by Dr. Edda L. Fields-Black, Pulitzer Prize-winning author of COMBEE: Harriet Tubman, the Combahee River Raid, and Black Freedom During the Civil War.

 With each paid lecture ticket, you’ll receive a personalized, autographed copy of the book by Dr. Edda Fields-Black.